srijan-paul/blog/11ty/bfinbf.md

 the idea of solving problems with a tape of unsigned bytes fun, nor would I be good at it.
 However, it could work as an interesting thought experiment to see if one can compile a programming language down to such a limited instruction set, and to top it all off, We could write a brainfuck interpreter in the language we invent, because why not?

 Now I had exams coming up, and a couple of other things to work on.
-So I wanted this to be done _fast_, no big promises, no kanban boards, no to-dos and wishlists, just a simple, single pass compiler cobbled up in a weekend as a little prototype.
+So I wanted this to be done _fast_, meaning no kanban boards, no to-dos and wishlists.
+Just a simple, single pass compiler cobbled up in a weekend as a little prototype.

 ## The How - Meep

 Here is the weekend-long implementation plan I came up with:

 <ol>
-<li>Write the language in Javascript, performance not a goal.</li>
 <li>Single pass, no AST involved, compile tokens to IR and IR to Brainfuck.</li>
 <li>Emulate a stack on brainfuck's memory tape, helps model a stack based VM-like architechture.</li>
 <li>Write a brainfuck interpreter in our language to test the implementation. </li>